gtauzin/kedro-dagster/docs/pages/getting-started.md

 <figcaption>Asset Lineage Graph.</figcaption>
 </figure>

+!!! note
+    Assets can be materialized directly from the "Assets" tab.
+Clicking on "materialize" will trigger an asset job.
+Note that asset jobs are not based on Kedro pipelines and therefore do not preserve any Kedro hooks.

 ### Resources

-Kedro‑Dagster defines one Dagster IO Manager per Kedro Dataset to handle their saving/loading.
-As with assets, they are defined per Kedro environment and their name is prefixed accordingly.
+Kedro‑Dagster defines one Dagster IO Manager per Kedro Dataset to interface with their `save` and `load` method.
+As with assets, they are defined per Kedro environment and their name is prefixed with the environment followed by a double underscore separator.

 <figure markdown>
 ![List of the resources involved in the specified jobs](../images/getting-started/resource_list_dark.png#only-dark){data-gallery="resources-dark"}